How Do You Prepare a Tablet Dosage?

 The

-depending upon the size or quantity of the batch means how many tablets are
+types of equipment that are involved in the wet granulation methods depend upon the size or quantity of the batch means how many tablets are

 going to be prepared.